thesandeeptiwari/hr-analytics-dashboard-powerbi/README.md

 ## Overview

-This interactive HR Analytics Dashboard was built in Power BI to analyze employee attrition, workforce demographics, department performance, job roles, education fields, and employee trends.
+This interactive HR Analytics Dashboard was developed in Power BI to analyze employee attrition, workforce demographics, departmental performance, job roles, education fields, and employee trends.

-The dashboard helps HR teams identify attrition patterns and make data-driven workforce decisions.
+The dashboard enables HR professionals and business stakeholders to identify attrition patterns, monitor workforce metrics, and make data-driven decisions to improve employee retention.

+---

+## Business Problem

+Employee attrition is a critical challenge for organizations as it impacts productivity, recruitment costs, and workforce planning.

+This dashboard helps answer key business questions such as:

+* Which departments experience the highest attrition?
+* Which employee groups are more likely to leave?
+* How do age, gender, education, and marital status influence attrition?
+* Which job roles require greater retention focus?

 ---